-Audit Code Subject Action How Evidence Satisfy Advice Phase When Status 2023 Comment 839:M8.6 Groundwater and Surface Water Quality The proponent shall, on approval of the Chief Executive Officer of the Office of the Environmental Protection Authority, implement the actions identified in 8-5 (3) and continue to implement such actions until the Chief Executive Officer of the Office of the Environmental Protection Authority determines that the remedial actions may cease.
-Implement the actions identified in 8-5 (3) Correspondence with OEPA CEO Overall On approval of the CEO Not Required A summary of water monitoring results is provided in the 2023 CAR (Appendix C and Appendix D).
-839:M8.7 Groundwater and Surface Water Quality The proponent shall make the monitoring reports required by condition 8-2 publicly available in a manner approved by the Chief Executive Officer of the Office of the Environmental Protection Authority 1.
+Audit Code Subject Action How Evidence Satisfy Advice Phase When Status 2024 Comment 839:M8.6 Groundwater and Surface Water Quality The proponent shall, on approval of the Chief Executive Officer of the Office of the Environmental Protection Authority, implement the actions identified in 8-5 (3) and continue to implement such actions until the Chief Executive Officer of the Office of the Environmental Protection Authority determines that the remedial actions may cease.
+Implement the actions identified in 8-5 (3) Correspondence with OEPA CEO Overall On approval of the CEO Not Required The requirements of Condition 8.1 have been met - refer to Condition 8.1.
+839:M8.7 Groundwater and Surface Water Quality The proponent shall make the monitoring reports required by condition 8-2 publicly available in a manner approved by the Chief Executive Office of the Office of the Environmental Protection Authority 1.
 In accordance with Proposal Implementation Monitoring Section - Fact Sheet 1 - Draft - Making Documents Publicly Available, unless otherwise instructed by the CEO; 2.
 Adherence to a condition in a Statement requiring public availability of documents must occur within 14 days of submission of the documents to the CEO; and 3.
 14 days from the date of making documents publicly available, proponents shall provide evidence to the CEO to confirm that advertising or lodgement on website has been completed.
-In accordance with CAP Document available on proponent website (and letter to CEO to confirm) Copy of Document to DEC Library and PIMB (OEPA) CEO Overall Within 14 days of submission Compliant Following acceptance of the 2023 CAR by the OEPA, the report, including monitoring results contained in Appendix C and D, will be made publicly available on the Tropicana JV website (www.tropicanajv.com.au)
+In accordance with CAP Document available on proponent website (and letter to CEO to confirm) Copy of Document to DEC Library and PIMB (OEPA) CEO Overall Within 14 days of submission Compliant Following acceptance of the 2024 CAR by the OEPA, the report, including monitoring results contained in Appendix C, will be made publicly available on the Tropicana JV website (www.tropicanajv.com.au).